Watcher of the Skies

-"Watcher of the Skies" is the first track on Genesis' 1972 album Foxtrot.
+"Watcher of the Skies" is the first track on English progressive rock Genesis' 1972 album Foxtrot.
 It was also released as the album's only single.
+The song was re-recorded in 1972 in a radically altered and shortened single version.
+This version was re-released in 1998 as part of the Genesis Archive 1967–75 box set.

 Background

 The title is borrowed from John Keats' 1817 poem "On First Looking into Chapman's Homer":

 The song was frequently used to open the group's live performances and features as the first track on their 1973 live album Genesis Live.
-The song opens with a Mellotron intro.
 According to Tony Banks, the introductory section was intended to take advantage of idiosyncrasies in the tuning of the Mellotron model he was using at the time:

 The two chords in question are Bmaj7/F# and C#/F#.
-The long keyboard introduction crossfades into the main ensemble section, which features a prominent single-note staccato pattern in a 6/4 time signature (reminiscent of the 5/4 rhythmic pattern from "Mars" in Gustav Holst's The Planets suite) played over a pattern of sustained organ chords.
+The long keyboard introduction crossfades into the main ensemble section, which features a prominent single-note staccato pattern in a 6/4 time signature played over a pattern of sustained organ chords.
 Following the vocal sections of the song, there is an unusual polyrhythm part, where the staccato riff changes to 8/4 time, played against a Mellotron/organ chord part in 6/4.

 The lyrics were written by Banks and Mike Rutherford during a soundcheck for a gig in Naples.
 While they were surveying the deserted landscape of the airfield where they were rehearsing, they wondered what an empty Earth would look like in this state if surveyed by an alien visitor.
-The lyrics were influenced by the Arthur C. Clarke 1953 science fiction novel Childhood's End (as were Pink Floyd's 1972 "Childhood's End" and Van der Graaf Generator's 1976 "Childlike Faith in Childhood's End").
-The science fiction characters Watchers also influenced the lyrics.
+The lyrics were influenced by the Arthur C. Clarke 1953 science fiction novel Childhood's End and the science fiction characters the Watchers.